MadibaLab/CPInspector/README.md

 ## Running the application

-######  Visit at any place that has Public Wifi.
+######  Visit any place that has Public Wifi.

--Open the IDLE program (Windows: Start ?
+- Open the IDLE program (Windows: Start ?
 All Programs ?
 Python 3.7 ?
 IDLE (Python GUI).

--In the IDLE program, using File ?
+- In the IDLE program, using File ?
 Open in Windows, go to the c:\hotspot folder.
 Open the file called "crawl", which might show up as crawl or as crawl.py in the directory listing.

--In the menu, select Run ?
+- In the menu, select Run ?
 Run Module.
 (The shortcut for this is F5.)

--A screen will open which guide you in the process of connecting to the internet using public WIFI.
+- A screen will open which guide you in the process of connecting to the internet using public WIFI.